tensorflow/tensorflow/tensorflow/lite/experimental/micro/README.md

 building on, but this approach becomes important when we're targeting simple micro controller devices.

-## Building for the "Blue Pill" STM32F103
+## Building for the "Blue Pill" STM32F103 using Make

 The goal of this library is to enable machine learning on resource-constrained micro controllers and DSPs, and as part of that we've targeted the